min69u/Reforestation/README.md

-## I went to the zoo the other day, there was only one dog in it.
-It was a shitzu.
+## I got a reversible jacket for Christmas, I can't wait to see how it turns out.